wp-plugins/wp-youtube-gallery/readme.txt

 [wp_youtube_gallery category_slug="test" per_row="4" total_videos="3" height="200" width="300"]

 = Features =
  * Responsive gallery
-* Show Youtube videos on any page/post using shortcode
+ * Shortcode to Show Youtube videos on any page/posts
  * Use category id/slug in shortcode for publish the video from specific category
-* Option for define the number of videos to publish on post
+ * Option for define the number of videos to publish on posts/pages
-* Options for define the number or videos per row
+ * Options for define the videos per row

 = Shortcode =
 * [wp_youtube_gallery catid="ENTER YOUTUBE CATEGORY ID"] OR [wp_youtube_gallery category_slug="ENTER YOUTUBE CATEGORY SLUG"]